smcpeak/factorio-cliff-deconstruct/README.md

 * Fix memory leak and save game file growth.
 * Rework some of the internals, add comments.
-* Reduce explosive usage by placing them on every other cliff entity.
+* Reduce explosive usage by placing them between every second and third cliff entity.

 0.0.4